gcistaro/EDUS_2.0/README.md

 ---

 ## Input file
 A sample input file can be found in `<repository>/ci-test/inputs`.
 For now you need to define all the variables, we will soon assign default values to many of the variables.

-One thing is that, currently, the code supports just reading the coulomb interaction from a file.
-You need to produce it using the script in `PostProces/RytovaKeldysh.py <nk1> <nk2> <nk3> tb_file`.
+Currently, the code only supports reading the coulomb interaction from a file.
+You need to produce it via the script in `PostProces/RytovaKeldysh.py` by calling it as `PostProces/RytovaKeldysh.py <nk1> <nk2> <nk3> file_tb.dat`, where `<nk1> <nk2> <nk3>` are the number of kpoints in each cartesian direction and `file_tb.dat` is the Wannier90 output that will be used in the computation.

 ---